 Style Notes: Debbie Harry has brought us many a trend.
 But during the '80s, we got to see her in chic little black dresses, which she accessorised a flash of low denier at most times.
 And in case you didn't know, that kind of hosiery is news again.

 Style Notes: We've seen this trend start to appear on trousers, from old-school joggers to jeans with shiny gold buttons, as well as on the classic Balmain blazers that remain forever popular.
 Jerry Hall's gold buttons down her nautical blazer and accessorised with gold bracelets made for the ultimate '80s power look.

 Style Notes: Joan Jett will never be anything less than cool.
 Her punk-inspired ensembles often involved oversize jackets and skintight trousers.
-While leggings have definitely come on a bit since then, take inspo from this look and pair your leggings with a leather jacket this weekend.
+While leggings have definitely come on a bit since then, take inspo from this look and pair your leggings (or black skinny jeans) with a leather jacket this weekend.

-Style Notes: The vinyl coat trend has been everywhere in 2017.
+Style Notes: The vinyl coat trend has been everywhere in 2020 (and will continue the rest of the year).
 But it was in the '80s when one of the original supermodels, Cindy Crawford, made it look iconic.

 Style Notes: Geek-chic glasses might be commonplace now, but it was during the '80s that they really took off.
 While we might all be into metal frames right now, we predict that coloured frames, as seen here on Jane Fonda, will be making a comeback.

 27. Skirt Suits Were a Favourite for Society Girls

 Style Notes: Sarah Ferguson and Diana, Princess of Wales, were both particularly keen on skirt suits for their more formal events in the '80s.
 The look translated quickly into offices and parties, especially in this ultra-matchy form.
 One of the biggest trends for autumn/winter 2020.